-Engine
+Engine Starboard

-Remotely activates all Engine battery switches simultaneously.
-Slide the label down and press the top of the switch to activate the switch.
+Remotely activates the Starboard Engine battery switch.
+Slide the label down and press the top of the switch to activate the battery switch.
 Slide the label up and press the bottom of the switch to turn the battery switch off.